addisonElliott/SCIC/README.md

 # SIUE CPU IC (SCIC)
 Project of Addison Elliott and Dan Ashbaugh to create IC layout of 32-bit custom CPU used in teaching digital design at SIUE.

+**Note:** This guide contains information based on Addison and Dan's experience with the Cadence tools during the 1 month period spent on the project.
+As a result, this guide may contain mistakes or incorrect information and pull requests are welcome to fix any issues.

 # Table of Contents

 TODO: Do me!